-- Fleet Utilization - Develop and provide analytics / tools that can be used for ongoing evaluation and decision making - o Analyze current utilization and make recommendations for better optimization of fleet - Outline of shifting regulatory and technological landscape in the mobility sector - Transportation Demand Management Recommendations - Make Transportation Demand Management recommendations for improvements - Fleet Sharing Strategy - o Analyze and make recommendations for moving towards a shared corporate fleet - Analyze options and make recommendations for sharing some or all of the corporate fleet with community car sharing. - o Outline implementation steps and resourcing needs for migrating to a shared fleet - Vehicle plan with consideration of the following:
+- Fleet Utilization - Develop and provide analytics / tools that can be used for ongoing evaluation and decision making - Analyze current utilization and make recommendations for better optimization of fleet - Outline of shifting regulatory and technological landscape in the mobility sector - Transportation Demand Management Recommendations - Make Transportation Demand Management recommendations for improvements - Fleet Sharing Strategy - Analyze and make recommendations for moving towards a shared corporate fleet - Analyze options and make recommendations for sharing some or all of the corporate fleet with community car sharing. - Outline implementation steps and resourcing needs for migrating to a shared fleet - Vehicle plan with consideration of the following:

-- Right sizing - Replacement schedule - Best location for vehicles storage and support infrastructure needed - Fleet electrification schedule and costed support systems with Class C electrical drawings (chargers and electrical system improvements). - Fuel Refueling infrastructure plan (including review of asset replacement schedule and opportunities for increased renewable fuel content, noting that B5 biodiesel contract is signed in conjunction with BC Transit and valid until 2025)

-Greenhouse Gas Emissions Analysis

-Implementation scenarios are outlined to a 15 year horizon and GHG emissions are calculated for the different scenarios.

-• Projected Mobility Needs

-- Describe corporate mobility needs for next 10 years - Analyze and make recommendations for non-private vehicle mobility options (e.g. ebikes, transit, micro-mobility) - Outline implementation steps and resourcing needs for recommendations
+- Right sizing - Replacement schedule - \circ $\;$ Best location for vehicles storage and support infrastructure needed $\;$ - Fleet electrification schedule and costed support systems with Class C electrical drawings (chargers and electrical system improvements). - Fuel Refueling infrastructure plan (including review of asset replacement schedule and opportunities for increased renewable fuel content, noting that B5 biodiesel contract is signed in conjunction with BC Transit and valid until 2025) - Greenhouse Gas Emissions Analysis - Implementation scenarios are outlined to a 15 year horizon and GHG emissions are calculated for the different scenarios. - Projected Mobility Needs - Describe corporate mobility needs for next 10 years - Analyze and make recommendations for non-private vehicle mobility options (e.g. ebikes, transit, micro-mobility) - o Outline implementation steps and resourcing needs for recommendations - Management - Structure of Fleet service and associated support services (i.e. IT, Purchasing and Risk Management), including, amongst other things, staffing and software recommendations